-Just like at the movies, there are some things on TV that other people won't watch with me.
+Just like at the movies, there are some things on TV that other people won’t watch with me.
 So I have what I like to call me nights.
-I may do a coconut oil soak on my hair or a face mask, but I'm always curled up on the couch in comfy clothes watching a movie or show.
-And we just added Amazon Prime to our subscriptions, so my movie selection is WAY better (If you haven't seen the Marvelous Mrs. Maisel, I recommend trying out your own Prime account free for 30 days at this link – https://amzn.to/2ZxtKtO.
+I may do a coconut oil soak on my hair or a face mask, but I’m always curled up on the couch in comfy clothes watching a movie or show.
+And we just added Amazon Prime to our subscriptions, so my movie selection is WAY better (If you haven’t seen the Marvelous Mrs. Maisel, I recommend trying out your own Prime account free for 30 days at this link – https://amzn.to/2ZxtKtO.
 She’s fantastic!).

 13. Read at a Coffee Shop